coxlab/prednet/README.md

 Code is included for training the PredNet on the raw [KITTI] (http://www.cvlibs.net/datasets/kitti/) dataset.
 We include code for downloading and processing the data, as well as training and evaluating the model.
-The preprocessed data can also be found [here] and the trained weights can be found [here].
+The preprocessed data and can also be downloaded directly using `download_data.sh` and the trained weights can be downloaded by running `download_models.sh`.
+The model download will include the original weights trained for t+1 prediction as well as the fine-tuned weights trained to extrapolate predictions for multiple timesteps (see paper for details).

 ### Steps
 1. **Download/process data**